tstatler/doctools/guides/node/releasenotes/README.md

     a `--more` option to load results faster.
 The `--page_number` option is removed since results will not be pre-counted.
 Previously, results were pre-counted.

+  * Fixed an issue where running `acs logcat` returned a 502 error.

+  * Fixed an issue where a request to the sync server returned a truncated response.

 ## 15 August 2013 -- version 1.0.6